-The Advantium ATC is an "Above The Cooktop" oven that has the functionality of a microwave, convection, and speedcook oven.
-Five heat sources are available for cooking.
-Two 1200-watt halogen lights are located at the top of the unit.
+The Advantium 120 V ATC is an "Above The Cooktop" oven that has the functionality of a microwave, convection, and speedcook oven.
+Four heat sources are available for cooking.
+A 500-watt halogen light and 700-watt ceramic heater are located at the top of the unit.
 A convection system, located behind the right-side of the oven cavity, provides a 1550-watt heat source and fan to circulate cavity air.
-A 500-watt ceramic heater provides additional heat from the bottom of the oven.
-The Advantium can also be used as a 950-watt microwave oven.
+A 375-watt ceramic heater provides additional heat from the bottom of the oven.
+The Advantium can also be used as a 900-watt microwave oven.

-The oven operates in one of eight modes:
+The oven operates in one of 8 consumer modes and 2 special modes:

-- Idle No cycles have been selected, unit is plugged in and idle. - Speedcook Used for faster cooking, all heat sources including microwave energy are used. - Microwave Functions as a standard microwave, cooks with microwave energy only. - Convection Uses only the convection element and air is circulated throughout the cavity. - Broil Uses all heat sources except microwave energy - Toast Operates similar to Broil. - Warm Used to keep items warm after they have been cooked. - Proof Provides correct temperature for proofing dough.
+- Idle No cycles have been selected; unit is plugged in and idle. - Speedcook Used for faster cooking.
+Uses the upper and lower heaters along with the microwave.
+The upper and lower heaters share time with the microwave. - Microwave Functions as a standard microwave; cooks with microwave energy only. - Convection Uses only the convection element and convection fan. - Broil Uses the upper heaters only. - Toast Operates similar to Broil. - Warm Used to keep items warm after they have been cooked. - Proof Provides correct temperature for proofing dough. - Service Test Mode Used to operate loads for testing (not used by consumer). - Demo Mode Used by dealer to demonstrate operation without operating heat loads.

-See the Operating Modes section for Information pertaining to starting a cycle.
-See Load Algorithms for information pertaining to how the loads cycle during each mode.
+See the Operating Modes section for information pertaining to starting a cycle.
+See Load Algorithm Chart for information pertaining to load cycling.